 Major Air Routes from the United States

 Boliviana is the only airline with a direct flight from the USA, departing Miami and arriving in Santa Cruz.
-Major airline hub cities like New York, Atlanta, Houston, Los Angeles, Dallas, and San Francisco require stopovers in either Bogota, Lima, or Panama City.
+Major airline hubs like New York, Atlanta, Houston, Los Angeles, Dallas, and San Francisco require stopovers in either Bogota, Lima, or Panama City.

 Major Air Routes from Canada

-There are no direct flights from Canada.
-Travellers need to make at least one connection to reach Bolivia, usually in Miami, Bogota, Lima, or Panama City.
+Travellers from Canada will need to make at least one connection to reach Bolivia, usually in Miami, Bogota, Lima, or Panama City.

 Essential Sights in Bolivia

 La Paz is one of Bolivia’s major cities and one of the highest cities in the world.
-Located on a plateau in the antiplane of the Andes at 3,500m above sea level, the city offers a spectacular panoramic view of the Andes.
-The old town boasts beautiful colonial Baroque architecture.
-The city has a variety of restaurants and cultural attractions that make it a comfortable place to visit.
+Located on a plateau in the antiplane of the Andes at 3,500m above sea level, the city offers a spectacular panorama of the Andes.
+The old town boasts beautiful Baroque architecture.
+A variety of restaurants and cultural attractions make it a great first stop on your Bolivia tour..

 Lake Titicaca is the highest-navigable lake in the world, located at 3,812m above sea level.
 Just over half of the lake is located in Peru, with the other 40% in Bolivia.
-The lake is not only naturally beautiful, but significant to Bolivian culture as the legendary birthplace of the first Inca Emperor.
-Sun Island is the largest island on the lake and a significant Inca site, with other 80 ruins.
-Most of the island is inhabited by local Indigenous farmers and fishers.
+The lake is not just naturally beautiful but significant to Bolivian culture as the legendary birthplace of the first Inca Emperor.
+Sun Island is the largest island on the lake and a significant Inca site, with over 80 ruins.
+Most of the island is inhabited by local Indigenous farmers and fishing families.

 Other Highlights of Bolivia Off the Beaten Path

 Potosí is a Bolivian city with a long mining history.
 The working silver mine, Cerro Rico, is one of its main attractions, allowing visitors to head underground to experience the living and working conditions of Bolivian miners.
-Potosí also has la Casa de la Moneda and Plaza10 de Noviembre, which are significant historical sites, with ornate colonial architecture and historical attractions.
+Potosí also has la Casa de la Moneda and Plaza10 de Noviembre.
+Each is a significant historical site, with ornate colonial architecture and historical attractions.